 The data strongly suggest that some accumulation of iron, probably as iron hydroxide was occurring throughout the test.
+The steady decrease in permeate rate and specific flux also indicates that some type of fouling was occurring slowly over time.
 Iron fouling of RO membrane units is a common occurrence and can be expected.
-In the case of the Hydranautics unit, any iron accumulation or fouling that was occurring during the test period was handled without difficulty by the unit.
-The permeate flow rates, operating pressures, and specific flux remained stable during the 34 day test period.
-Given these test results, it could be expected that the Hydranautics unit would require cleaning due to an accumulation of iron and other contaminants within the membrane.
-The cleaning cycle test showed that the iron could be removed from the unit and operating conditions restored to original "clean" membrane conditions.
-Thus, while accumulations of fouling contaminants appear to have occurred during the test, they did not cause any significant operational difficulty and do not appear to require more frequent cleaning of the unit,
+In the case of the KMS Module, any iron accumulation or fouling that was occurring during the test period was handled without any significant impact on arsenic removal.
+Given these test results, it could be expected that the KMS Module would require cleaning due to an accumulation of iron and other contaminants within the membrane.
+The decrease in permeate flow rate over the 34 days approached the point at which the module would require cleaning.
+The cleaning cycle test showed that the iron and/or other fouling constituents could be removed from the module and operating conditions restored to original "clean" membrane conditions.